 1. Your investment could tank — and you’ll still owe the debt

-If you’re using borrowed funds or a personal loan for investments, this will multiply the inherent risk of investing.
+If you’re using borrowed funds (including home equity) or a personal loan for investments, this will multiply the inherent risk of investing.

 If you invest with cash, it will be disappointing if your asset loses value.
-But if you invest using a loan and the asset depreciates, you could end up owing more than the asset is worth.
+But if you invest using a loan and the asset depreciates, you could owe more than the asset is worth.

 You could end up “underwater” on your personal loan for the investment, owing more than you could get back by selling the investment.
-With less money than you started out with, you could struggle to repay the loan, impacting your monthly budget.
+With less money than you started out with, you could struggle to repay the loan and disrupt your monthly budget.

 2. You could pay more in interest than you earn in returns